green-green-avk/AnotherTerm/README.md

 * Local PTY, USB and Bluetooth serial (UART) ports, SSH and Telnet support in the same application;

-* Adequate screen input methods as long as a terminal requires specific keyboard functions.
+* Adequate screen input methods as long as a terminal requires specific keyboard functions;

 * Ability to set fixed screen columns and/or rows numbers.